 Now recall that the first stage of development is the functional emotional developmental capacity to be regulated and show interest in the world.
 Typical babies develop this within the first three months of life.
 The baby will turn his or her head when hearing the mother’s voice, etc. If the baby is not doing this, there might be a sensory challenge.

-In Dr. Greenspan’s clinical work of seeing hundreds and hundreds of babies and monitoring which ones later developed more slowly and received diagnoses of autism or other developmental delays, he was able to pin point early signs even in the first three months of life!
+In Dr. Greenspan’s clinical work of seeing hundreds and hundreds of babies and monitoring which ones later developed differently and received diagnoses of autism or other developmental diagnoses, he was able to pin point early signs even in the first three months of life!

 If the baby is not attending to sensory input, we must assume that something in their biology finds the input aversive and we can work to find a way into the baby’s world so they will attend to us.